-Sometimes when you insert a USB Drive To your system you may see that the drive is not being recognized.
-In the explorer window, the drive is shown but without showing total memory and free memory and if you try to format it, it shows error “Windows was unable to complete the format”.
+Sometimes when you insert a USB Drive Into your system you may see that the drive is not being recognized.
+In the explorer window, the drive is shown but without showing total memory and free memory and if you try to format it, it shows the error “Windows was unable to complete the format”.
 Or Error messages saying Windows couldn’t format the drive.
-If you also have a similar kind of problem with your SD card or External hard drive or USB flash drive, then keep reading.
+If you also have a similar kind of problem with your SD card or external hard drive or USB flash drive, then keep reading.
 I am going to demonstrate a method to fix corrupted storage devices.
-The windows was unable to format the disk because it has no specific file system (e.g. NTFS, FAT) associated with it.
+The windows were unable to format the disk because it has no specific file system (e.g. NTFS, FAT) associated with it.
 This drive is called RAW drive and it can be repaired by formatting the disk.

 This error may happen as a result of the following reasons:

 - 3. Disk is write-protected

 Format The Drive Using Disk Management

 Disk Management is provided by Windows and it helps to manage partitions and disks for computers.
 Disk Management is able to create a new volume, extend or shrink the partition, change drive letter, delete or format partition, etc. Damaged flash drives can be formatted within Disk Management.
 If a USB drive uses an unrecognized file system format or becomes unallocated or uninitialized, it will not show in My Computer or Windows Explorer.
 Thus it’s not available to format the drive-through right-click menu “Format” option.

 - Click Start and go to Control Panel.

 - Click Administrative Tools and then click Computer Management

 - When that window opens you can click on Disk Management and find the device in the drive viewer.